marek-guran/Material-You-Tic-Tac-Toe/README.md

 # Material-You-Tic-Tac-Toe

-Once approved, you will be able to download game at: https://play.google.com/store/apps/details?id=com.marekguran.tictactoe Or download it by releases section.
+Once approved, you will be able to download game at: https://play.google.com/store/apps/details?id=com.marekguran.tictactoe

+Or download it by releases section: https://github.com/marek-guran/Material-You-Tic-Tac-Toe/releases

 Game supports only Android 12+ since it is done only for Material You devices.